 To synchronize the cluster-wide configuration data across

-all servers in the topology, run the config-diff tool on each
+all servers in the topology, run the config-diff command on

 dsconfig to update each instance using the